- May 1, 2013

 The IRS and tax courts have made it clear that an S Corp shareholder-employee (SE) should both research and document how their Reasonable Compensation (RC) figure was reached.
 A former IRS agent commented that then adopting that research and documentation into the corporate minutes would, in his opinion, make the RC figure bullet-proof, (as long as it was done in the year in question, not the day after an audit commenced).

 And who is the S Corp owner looking to for help with this issue?
 Their CPA.
 Three-quarters of all small businesses look to their CPA on issues such as this because of the complexity of the tax code.
 RCReports was designed as a tool for CPA’s to use when advising their clients on the issue of RC.
-We make it easy for your clients to research, determine and document their reasonable compensation figure.
+We make it easy for your clients to research, determine and document their reasonable compensation figures.
 To help S Corp owners who may not think in legal terms, RCReports provides a template for board minutes adopting an SE salary based on our Reasonable Compensation Report.

 RCReports was created with input from dozens of CPA’s with decades of experience.
 The RCReports dashboard and client interface are designed around how a CPA practice functions.
 Our dashboard allows everyone within a practice to work from the same account.
 The administrator of the account can grant or revoke permissions of other users based on their function or status.
 Our software runs in the cloud through your web browser and is regularly being updated, which means there’s never any software to buy or upgrade and your data is always backed up.
 There is no cost or obligation to create an account, RCReports is a pay as you go application, with the option (coming soon) for annual subscriptions for regular users.

 So as the go-to advisor for the overwhelming majority of S Corps, log in to (or create) your RCReports dashboard, and begin protecting and advising your clients today.